tobiaswolfram/ukbjobs/README.md

 cases.

 In this package, we provide a collection of helpful external information on occupations that can be merged to UKB via SOC2000.
+While currently focused on occupational status, the set of available resources will be extended over time.

 ## Installation